nickolasteixeira/Data_Analysis_Vehicle_Reservations/README.md

 1. [Install Docker](https://docs.docker.com/install/)

-2. In your terminal in the directory for this repository, run:
+2. In your terminal, in the directory for this repository, run:
 `docker-compose up`
-- This will output something like this in your terminal: tarting datascience-notebook-container ... done Attaching to datascience-notebook-container
+- This will output something like this in your terminal:
 ```
+Starting datascience-notebook-container ... done
+Attaching to datascience-notebook-container
 datascience-notebook-container | /usr/local/bin/start-notebook.sh: ignoring /usr/local/bin/start-notebook.d/*
 datascience-notebook-container |
 datascience-notebook-container | Container must be run with group root to update passwd file